nikhil647/Interview-Questions-And-Answers/ND-FS/3 Secuirty/XSS.md

 What it is: XSS happens when an attacker injects malicious JavaScript into a web page that runs in other users’ browsers.

-once user is able to run script he can any kind of data cookie, keystrokes
+once user is able to run script he can any kind of data cookie, keystrokes.

+may be attacker will create malicious link, encode it and create tiny url. for eg tiny url of stelaing instagram cookie.

 # XSS Attack Diagram

-Below is a simple diagram (Mermaid + ASCII fallback) that explains the basic flow of a client-side XSS attack.

----

 ## Mermaid diagram (use on GitHub / Mermaid-enabled viewers)